Game Platform Timeline

 Television

 Modern television is unique.
 They were modified from bulky standard definition models to sleek HI definition introducing new features.
 From their sleek design to the new adjustments they have include; sharper screens with high resolution.
 This is possible because more pixels have been used to increase the visual quality.
-Audio has improved by being able to connect wireless speakers to the TV for surround sound.
-Settings can adjust the TV to suit your preferences like contrast, colour modes, sharpness, etc.
+Audio has improved by being able to

 Previous standard TVs have included 2 extension sockets and given their own channel named AV along with 2 SCART sockets.
 Now instead of 2 extensions there are 4 the extra two included called HDMI ports which are specifically used for HD purposes.
 You can even plug in tour headphones.
 Another feature is being able to install a satellite dish via coaxial cable.
 Unfortunately even with their thin designs, it still isn’t portable.
 This obviously drastically restricts where you can use a TV.